Skip to content

 Sometimes, these areas can be separate from the main warehouse, which means that either:

 The reception area is where deliveries are received and where product sorting begins.
-Again, this needs a good amount of space, as too little will create a blockage right at the beginning of your warehouse’s workflow.
+Again, this needs a lot of space, as too little will create a blockage at the beginning of your warehouse’s workflow.

-As accuracy is a must in this area, as goods and materials need to be allocated the appropriate uses or destinations, space is crucial.
-Make sure there is enough space for employees and trucks to enter and exit safely.
+Accuracy is a must in this area, and goods and materials need to be allocated to the appropriate uses or destinations.
+Space is crucial, so ensure there is enough space for employees and trucks to enter and exit safely.

-Machinery is something we have not yet discussed, but it can be a vital part of warehouse layout optimisation, ensuring the workflow of your warehouse is optimised and improved alongside the layout.
-In fact, these things can be achieved in tandem, where you design a new layout based on the machinery you are onboarding.
+We have not yet discussed machinery, but it can be a vital part of warehouse layout optimisation, ensuring the workflow of your warehouse is optimised and improved alongside the layout.
+These things can be achieved in tandem, where you design a new layout based on the machinery you are onboarding.

 Automated warehouse logistics, such as AGVs, benefit many businesses and their distribution centres, warehouses and manufacturing facilities.
-However, you should always determine whether you need them before beginning your research in earnest.
+However, you should always determine whether you need them before beginning your research.

 In our checklist, we have developed the quickest way to discover if automation is right for you.

 Do you have problems with excess labour or not enough?
-Is your organisation experiencing issues with efficiency in shipping?
+Is your warehouse experiencing issues with shipping efficiency?
 Have you experienced on-site accidents with operated trucks in the past?

-Our warehouse automation checklist will urge you to ask all the right questions to see if automation will have a significant enough impact versus its investment.
+Our warehouse automation checklist will help you with all the right questions to see if automation will have a significant enough impact versus its investment.
 Click the link below for your copy and get access to these insights today.

 New call-to-action